ASA State Legislative Objectives

 6. ASA supports legislation and regulations that create affordable business liability, health and worker compensation programs.

 III.
-Develop Long-Term Grassroots Education Program
+Develop a Long-Term Grassroots Education Program

 A. The Washington office will work with the national office to disseminate information to ASA members to enhance ASA's advocacy efforts.